davisjam/davisjam.github.io/_pages/research.md

 **I am currently looking for *graduate* and *undergraduate* researchers to work on problems that improve the quality of computing systems.** Please review the lab vision and mission statement (below) to understand whether you are interested in joining our work.
 Then follow [these instructions](/join-lab).
 {: .notice--info}

 I have a range of projects appropriate for undergraduates, MS students, and PhD students.
-Send me an email and we can discuss more.
 Sample topics:

-- Regular expression theory and practice
+- Software engineering for regular expressions and other domain-specific languages
-- Web security
+- Cyber-security -- e.g. Internet security, IoT security
 - "Software 2.0" - Software engineering and its intersection with AI + Machine Learning
-- Software systems (e.g. optimization)
-- Automatic bug detection and repair
-- Domain-specific languages (e.g. SQL, Verilog)

 ### Why you should join the Duality Lab